H-1B Fiscal Year (FY) 2020 Cap Season

 - Write “C/S Cap” on Chile/Singapore H-1B1 cases.

-- Write “U.S. Master’s” on petitions subject to the 20,000 exemption for beneficiaries with U.S. master’s degrees or higher.
+- Write “U.S. Master’s” on petitions subject to the 20,000 advanced degree exemption for beneficiaries with U.S. master’s degrees or higher.

 A separate check is preferred for each filing fee (Form I-129, Fraud Fee, ACWIA fee, and Public Law 114-113).
 Staple checks to the bottom right corner of the top document.